antzGames/antzGames.github.io/_posts/2023-03-26-Shotgun-Wedding.md

 # libGDX Game JAM #24 Entry: Shotgun Wedding

 I started late but managed to put something together.
+This is a good example that sometimes using physics does not make for good gameplay.

+When the robot jumps platforms, it is commited.
+You cannot change directions or velocity like other platforms games allow you to do.
+This was the feedback I got from a few players.

+So in real life, if you jump forward, can you change direction mid jump, like go backwards?

 You can play Shotgun Wedding in your browser at: